← All Articles

 How to do it well:

-- Paste the relevant context along with your prompt
+2. Paste relevant context with your prompt

-- Ask the AI to match your usual tone — formal for government clients, casual for retail
+3. Match your usual tone — formal for government clients, casual for retail

-Time saved: 2-3 hours per week
+Time saved: 2-3 hours per week.

 4. Data Entry and Bookkeeping

-- They integrate with Xero, QuickBooks, and MYOB — the three most popular accounting platforms here
+For Singapore SMEs specifically: These tools handle SGD formatting and GST calculations.
+They integrate with Xero, QuickBooks, and MYOB — the three most popular accounting platforms here.
+IRAS-compliant record keeping becomes automatic.

-Time saved: 3-5 hours per week
+Time saved: 3-5 hours per week.
+Cost: $15-40/month.

 5. Scheduling and Calendar Management

-Time saved: 1-2 hours per week
+Time saved: 1-2 hours per week.

 6. Hiring and HR Tasks

-Time saved: 3-4 hours per hiring round
+Time saved: 3-4 hours per hiring round.

 How to Get Started Without Overwhelm